jablonnc/jablonnc.github.io/_pages/personal.md

 comments: true
 ---

-It's good to have hobby's outside of work, illustration is one of mine.
+It's good to have hobbies outside of work, illustration is one of mine.